 His poetry pamphlet The Magnolia was published in 2008 and his debut collection Night Journey was published in 2012.
 He was the recipient of an Arts Council award to write a second collection The Nameless Places, which was published in 2017 and shortlisted for the East Anglian Book Awards.

 His poems have appeared in The Spectator, the TLS, Poetry Review, Poetry Ireland Review, PN Review, The Rialto, The Yellow Nib, and have been anthologised in The Forward Anthology, The Poetry Cure, and Lung Jazz.

 His short story ‘The Hazel Twig and the Olive Tree’ was shortlisted for the Sunday Times EFG Short Story Award in 2017, he was overall winner of the Fish Short Story Prize in 2019 for his story ‘Wakkanai Station’, and he was a runner-up in the Bridport Prize for his story ‘Turtles’.

 Richard has a PhD from the University of Bristol.
-His thesis was about the wilderness and the urban landscape in stories written in medieval Paris.
+His thesis was about the wilderness and the urban landscape in stories from medieval Paris.
 He has worked in higher education, local government, and the NHS, and is an experienced creative writing tutor.
 He lives in Norwich.

 Richard is represented by Charles Walker at United Agents.